hj-n/dabrush-preprocessing/README.md

 - `dataset` (REQUIRED): name of the dataset (e.g., "fashion_mnist")
   - `_generate.py` file automatically searches whether the dataset exists in `example_datasets/` or `datasets/` directory
+- `projection` (REQUIRED): option to generate multidimensional projections
+  - the str provided here is interpreted as a file name of the projected data
+	- e.g., if `"umap"` is given, the system will read the file `umap.npy` in the same directory
+	- if the given name is not found, the system will generate the projection if the available projection methods are provided
+	  - currently supported: `umap`, `tsne`, `pca`
 - `techniques` (REQUIRED): List of the brushing techniques to be applied
   - currently supported:
 	  - `dab`: Distortion-Aware Brushing